Jaya4sri/Jaya4sri/README.md

-- 👋 Hi, I’m @Jaya4sri
+- 👋 Hi, I’m @Jayasri
-- 👀 I’m interested in everything...
+- 👀 I’m interested in coding and learning new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing B-TECH
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking for ,]......

 <!---
 Jaya4sri/Jaya4sri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.